pierreporte/documentation/README.md

     msgstr ""

 The line `#: ../../page.rst:42` indicades which file is translated and the line number where the text to be translated is located.
 Follows the `msgid` keyword followed by the text to be translated (may be broken on multiple strings, one per line).
 The translation is located after the `msgstr` keyword, in strings as well (it is not mandatory to keep the same format as the original). **Note that reStructuredText syntax *MUST* be preserved!** PO files editors are often helpful on this point.

+When the `msgstr` is followed by an empty string (`""`), as it is always when the PO files are newly created, the corresponding text remains in the original language when the translated documentation is build.